 You are welcome here

-Canisius College welcomes transfer students; we believe they are an integral part of our campus community.
-Our liberal transfer policy allows for an easy transition.
-Our flexible transfer credit evaluation policy enables students to see which credits transfer to Canisius up front, before even applying to the College.
+Canisius College enrolls nearly 200 transfer students per year.
+We work hard to make sure you have a smooth transition to becoming a Golden Griffin.
+A few of the ways we’ll help you get stated are with your Transfer Admissions Counselor, one-on-one academic advising, and orientation.
+Our flexible transfer credit evaluation policy enables students to see which credits transfer to Canisius up front before even applying to the College.
 Students who are accepted for transfer admission to Canisius are automatically evaluated for an academic merit scholarship based on cumulative college GPA.
-In addition, there is a $2,000 Phi Theta Kappa or Alpha Beta Gamma Scholarship for those inducted into one of the organizations.
+In addition, there is a $2,000 Phi Theta Kappa or Alpha Beta Gamma Scholarship for those inducted into one of these organizations.

 Unlimited learning opportunities